las vegas strip, FREE Things to Do in Las Vegas Strip (Bucket List Guide)

 This can be a peaceful and much-needed break from the hustle and bustle of The Strip!

-las vegas strip, FREE Things to do in the Las Vegas Strip
+las vegas strip, FREE Things to Do in Las Vegas Strip (Bucket List Guide)

-Shot of the Flamingo at night on the Las Vegas Strip.
+Spotting flamingos in the heart of Las Vegas!
 Photo by The Bucket List Mermaid.

 Lake of Dreams at Wynn Las Vegas